U.S. flag

 The Supply Chain Challenge seeks ideas to radically improve the way the Census Bureau measures supply chains, including manufacturing, imports and exports, transportation and delivery of goods, and other key topics.

-Phase 2 of this competition has closed.
-Subscribe to updates for the announcement of Phase 2 winners, and opportunities to apply to Phase 3 in 2024.
+Phase 2 winners have been announced.
+Subscribe to updates for opportunities to apply to Phase 3 in 2024.

 phase clock